omp4j/omp4j/README.md

 omp4j [![Build Status](https://travis-ci.org/omp4j/omp4j.svg?branch=master)](https://travis-ci.org/omp4j/omp4j)
 =====
-Lightweight Java OMP preprocessor written in Scala and Java.
-The input of preprocessor are valid Java source files with proper directives (`// omp ...` comments).
+Lightweight Java OMP-like preprocessor written in Scala and Java.
+The input of the preprocessor are valid Java source files with proper directives (i.e. `// omp ...` comments).
 One can use omp4j either as "blackbox" compiler (preprocessor using javac) or as pure preprocessor.
 In latter case the output is valid paralellized Java source files.

 Warning
 -------